moffzilla/ONAP/README.md

 	aws cloudformation describe-stacks --stack-name ONAP-stack

-You can see the public IP and FQDN
+You can see the public IP and FQDN then ssh to it

+	ssh ubuntu@<server IP>

 Execute Script: